JunexQU/junexqu.github.io/publications.md

 ## Working Manuscript

 - **Junxi Qu**, et al. Distributive impacts of transport accessibility improvements in the Yangtze River Delta region 2015–2020.
 Under reveiw in JTG.
+- **Junxi Qu**, et al. Dockless Bike Sharing as a Solution Beyond First and Last Mile to Public Transit.
+Under review in TRD.

 ---